Abdennasserbedroune/musicjam/README.md

 - YouTube oEmbed API for metadata
 - Next.js team for the amazing framework
-- Prisma for the excellent ORM
+- Supabase for the excellent backend platform